Iowa vs. Seton Hall College Basketball Predictions & Picks - November 24

 - Computer Predicted Total: 152.0

-Seton Hall's record against the spread so far this season is 2-2-1, and Iowa's is 2-3-0.
-In terms of hitting the over, games involving the Pirates are 2-3-0 and the Hawkeyes are 3-2-0.
+Iowa's record against the spread so far this season is 2-3-0, while Seton Hall's is 2-2-1.
+The Hawkeyes have a 3-2-0 record going over the point total, while games involving the Pirates have a record of 2-3-0 when it comes to hitting the over.

 Sportsbook Promo Codes